Whale Shark conservation

 The project house is a communal, shared living space.
-There is a kitchen, bathroom, bedrooms, a communal space and an outside porch with a table and chairs for relaxing.
-Beds are within shared bedrooms, usually two separate beds per bedroom as the bedroom space is small, and each volunteer will be given a storage container for their personal items
+There is a kitchen, bathroom, bedrooms, a communal space and an outside area for relaxing.
+Beds are within shared bedrooms and each volunteer will be given space for their personal items

 At least 21 years old

 Minimum commitment of 3 months

 Excellent swimming/snorkelling skills and ability to free-dive to 10m

 Physically fit enough to spend several hours a day on a boat and/or in the water, frequently in rough conditions and current

 Ability to live closely with a small community and respect their culture